microsoft/hands-on-lab-functions/docs/workshop.md

 ![Azure Function url credentials](assets/func-url-credentials.png)

-Use this url into your Postman to upload the audio file:
+Use this url into your Postman to upload the audio file.
+Create a POST request and in the row where you set the key to `audios` make sure to select the file option in the hidden dropdown menu to be able to select a file in the value field:

 ![Postman](assets/func-postman.png)